Retirement Benefits in Divorce

 Retirement Benefit Waivers at Divorce and Death

 At divorce, retirement benefits are often part of the marital estate.
-At times, the retirement benefits are shared between the divorcing spouses and divided by Qualified Domestic Relations Order (QDRO) so that there are not taxes or penalties incurred.
+At times, the retirement benefits are shared between the divorcing spouses and divided by Qualified Domestic Relations Order (QDRO) so that there are no taxes or penalties incurred.
 Other times, one spouse may retain the retirement benefits earned during the marriage and the other spouse will keep other assets such as the house or an investment account.
-As part of the agreement between the divorcing couple, interests in retirement plans owned or distributed are waived.
+As part of the property division agreement between the divorcing couple, interests in retirement plans owned or distributed are waived.
 That is to say, that after the divorce, neither spouse will have any interest in the other’s retirement plans other than provided in the marital settlement agreement.

 After the divorce, it is important for participants in retirement plans to check the beneficiary designations on their retirement plan assets to determine that such designations continue to meet their needs and intentions.
 Even though there is a waiver of the benefits in the divorce, at death, the beneficiary designation will control.
 Therefore, at death, the person named as beneficiary of the retirement plan benefits will receive the benefits even if that person is a former spouse who waived any rights to such benefits.
 In other words, the administrator of the pension plan must pay the benefits to the person named in writing by the plan participant.
 This is the 2009 holding of the United States Supreme Court in Kennedy versus DuPont Savings and Investment Plan.

-Participants in retirement plans, pension plans, 401 (k) plans, etc. should check the beneficiary designations submitted to the retirement plan administrator on a regular basis to make sure that the person named is the intended recipient of the retirement benefits on death.
+Participants in retirement plans, pension plans, 401 (k) plans, etc. should check the beneficiary designations submitted to the retirement plan administrator on a regular basis to make sure that the person named is the intended recipient of the retirement benefits upon death.

-Contact Anthony J. Vetrano for a consultation on any concerns you have about retirement benefits in your divorce.
+Contact Anthony J. Vetrano for a consultation on any concerns you have about retirement benefits in divorce.